tlyphed/taasp.at/index.md

 title: TAASP 2024
 ---

-## TAASP 2024

 ### Workshop on Trends and Applications of Answer Set Programming

-The TAASP workshop series is jointly organized by research groups at Alpen-Adria-Universität Klagenfurt, Technische Universität Wien, and Universität Potsdam.
+**The TAASP workshop series is jointly organized by research groups at Alpen-Adria-Universität Klagenfurt, Technische Universität Wien, and Universität Potsdam.**

-TAASP 2024 will be held on November 25-26, 2024 at Alpen-Adria-Universität Klagenfurt, Austria.
+**TAASP 2024 will be held on November 25-26, 2024 at Alpen-Adria-Universität Klagenfurt, Austria.**

 TAASP 2024 is the seventh workshop of its type, following TAASP 2023, TAASP 2022, TAASP 2020, TAASP 2019, TAASP 2018, TAASP 2016.